88lex/safire/README.md

 `Don't be afraid to play with the commands.
 You can fix almost anything by deleting and recreating components in a few minutes.
 [The exception being projects, which you should not delete as they go into a 30-day holding bin before being fully deleted, and count against your project quota.]`

-A typical, simple flow of commands
+A typical, simple flow to use safire:

 - download a credentials json
-- create auth token to enable safire to access your account: `./safire auth all` will create two tokens, one to access projects/drives/etc and one to access groups
+- create auth token to enable safire to access your account: `safire auth all` will create two tokens, one to access projects/drives/etc and one to access groups
-- add projects: `./safire add projects 5` will add 5 projects using the prefix in your config.py file
+- add projects: `safire add projects 5` will add 5 projects using the prefix in your config.py file
 - enable apis: happens automatically when you add projects, but can be done manually
-- create sas: `./safire add sas ""` will add sas to all or your projects using # of SAs in config.py
+- create sas: `safire add sas ""` will add sas to all or your projects using # of SAs in config.py
-- download json keys: `./safire add jsons ""` will create and download service account json keys to the folder in config.py
+- download json keys: `safire add jsons ""` will create and download service account json keys to the folder in config.py
-- add members to group: `./safire add members "" mygroup@domain.com` will add all SA emails from all projects to a group called mygroup@domain.com
+- add members to group: `safire add members "" mygroup@domain.com` will add all SA emails from all projects to a group called mygroup@domain.com
 - add group to shared (team) drive